The Handyman (1980 film): Background

-The film was financed partly by the Canadian government after Lanctôt's partner of many years, Candian film director Ted Kotcheff agreed to supervise the project.
+The film was financed partly by the Canadian government after Lanctôt's partner of many years, Canadian film director Ted Kotcheff agreed to supervise the project.
 The shooting schedule for the film was six weeks.

 Lanctôt recalls that she was criticized in Canada by feminists "because they thought my portrayal of women was savage."
 She went on to rebut that argument stating there are actually women like that, speaking of the "three women in Dorion's life who leave him because they are alternately bored, fickle and ambitious."

 The movie was the only Canadian production selected for the Directors' Fortnight at the 1980 Cannes Film Festival.
 Lanctôt told The Canadian Press that having your film shown at Cannes is crucial for distribution, and being featured in the Fortnight "means you get much better coverage."
 She also acknowledged she wants her movie to make a profit:

 After a year and a half of working on a film, you want a return on your investment.
 Sure the artistic goals are there when you start a movie, but I'm not like a writer or a painter who only has a few dollars tied in material.
 I have a lot of money hanging over my head.